NP0149/DSA/Arrays/medium/leaders_in_an_array.md

 1)traverse the array from last ,the rightmost element in the array is the leader of the array

-2) we need to add the elements into the array only if they are greater than or equal to leader and everytime we need to update the leader
+2)we need to add the elements into the array only if they are greater than or equal to leader and everytime we need to update the leader

 3)if the array element is not greater than leader then put -1 in it place and add the elements into the array only if value of array ele not equal to -1